plowman/trump-coronavirus-timeline/timeline.md

 ## Feb 28, 2020
-### Trump says "Democrats are politicizing the Coronavirus", says, "this is their new hoax".
+### Trump holds rally in South Carolina, says "Democrats are politicizing the Coronavirus", "this is their new hoax".
 <details>
   <summary>...</summary>